UPDATE: This post was updated on April 7, 2025 to include conversions for metric measurements and nutrition information.

 You certainly can (and I recommend it), but you can also buy premade simple syrup.
 If you do make your own, you can make a batch of candied blood oranges to enjoy as well!

-I think dried sliced oranges are really beautiful (and tasty), but you can also garnish with a slice of blood orange peel, or simply a slice of blood orange if you prefer.
+Dried sliced oranges are really beautiful (and tasty), but you can also garnish with a slice of orange peel, or simply a slice of orange if you prefer.
 They'll all be delicious!

 Blood Orange Old Fashioned